lyngo-ntkl/human-resource-management-api/README.md

 ### You will find in this repo the following stuff:

-* An API to manage tea shop activities using C#, ASP.NET 7, MSSQL, Swagger UI.
+* An API to manage human resource & payroll using C#, ASP.NET 7, MSSQL, Swagger UI.

 ### ERD logical